What is life insurance laddering?

 The point: It’s hard to plan decades down the line, which can make the idea of determining how much life insurance you need a bit daunting.
 You’ve likely heard it’s smart to purchase life insurance when you’re young and healthy, but signing up for a monthly bill for the next three decades can feel like a major commitment with so many unknowns in the future.

-While term life insurance policies are, in general, affordable, you may not want to pay for coverage above and beyond what’s really needed — especially if you have larger life insurance policy needs that are well over $1 million.
-Fortunately, most insurers will let you reduce coverage at any point, but a need to increase coverage will usually mean additional cost and going through the medical underwriting process.
+While term life insurance policies are, in general, affordable, you may not want to pay for life insurance coverage above and beyond what’s really needed — especially if you have larger life insurance policy needs that are well over $1 million.
+Fortunately, most life insurance carriers will let you reduce coverage at any point, but a need to increase coverage will usually mean additional cost and going through the medical underwriting process.

-This is where thinking outside the box, and building a life insurance ladder might make sense.
+This is where thinking outside the box, and considering a term life insurance ladder might make sense.

 Why create a life insurance ladder?